What is Thymosin Beta-4?

 Thymosin Beta-4 stands as one of the most extensively characterized regenerative peptides in the biomedical literature.
 Key research domains include:

-- Cardiac: Reduced infarct size, activated epicardial progenitor cells, modulated ROCK1-mediated remodeling, and promoted neovascularization in myocardial injury models.[6][5]
+- Cardiac: Studied for effects on infarct size, activation of epicardial progenitor cells, ROCK1-mediated remodeling, and neovascularization in myocardial injury models.[6][5]

-- Wound Healing: Accelerated dermal wound closure, enhanced angiogenesis, and broad-spectrum tissue regeneration across multiple organ systems.[9][16]
+- Tissue Repair: Studied for effects on dermal wound closure, angiogenesis, and broad-spectrum tissue regeneration across multiple organ systems.[9][16]

-- Ocular: Promoted corneal epithelial healing, with clinical-stage progression for corneal repair and dry eye disease applications.[8][19]
+- Ocular: Studied for effects on corneal epithelial tissue repair, with clinical-stage progression for corneal repair and dry eye disease applications.[8][19]

-- Anti-Inflammatory: Downregulated inflammatory cytokines, modulated actin-mediated immune responses, and attenuated neuroinflammation.[11][20]
+- Inflammation: Studied for effects on inflammatory cytokines, actin-mediated immune responses, and neuroinflammation.[11][20]

 Tβ4 has advanced further toward clinical translation than many research peptides.
 However, it has not received FDA approval for any therapeutic indication.
 All products are intended for research use only.